NEW EBOOK! Workday Implementation & Adoption Guide

 Not-Having-a-Proper-Plan

 You can start by analyzing the current process to understand whether it helps your employees perform tasks easily.
-If it is, then you have to see if you are able to achieve the desired outcomes using it.
+If it does, then you have to see if you can achieve the desired outcomes using it.

 Don’t just stop here.
-This is the time when you can audit all your processes, check what is working and what is not, find out if a process is contributing towards the business goal or not.
-If not, identify whether the problem is with a particular step or complete process or the way the employees use the application.
+This is the time when you can audit all your processes, check what is working and what is not, and find out if a process is contributing towards the business goal or not.
+If not, identify whether the problem is with a particular step, complete process, or how the employees use the application.

-You can also go a few steps step ahead and analyze and find the following:
+You can also go a few steps ahead and analyze and find the following:

 • If the new or revamped process is future-ready